Hashemites: Descendants of Prince Zaid ibn Shaker

 Prince Zaid ibn Shaker, former PM and Commander-in-chief of the Jordanian military, was a member of the Dhawu Awn clan whose father Shaker ibn Zaid migrated to Transjordan with his cousin Abdullah I of Jordan.
 He was awarded the non-hereditary title of "prince" in 1996.
 His children, one son and one daughter, are addressed as "Sharifs" – not princes.

+Ja'alin tribe

+The Ja'alin are of Arab origin and trace their origins to Ibrahim Ja'al, an Abbasid noble, whose clan originally hailed from the Hejaz in the Arabian Peninsula and married into the local Nubian population.
+Ja'al was a descendant of al-Abbas, an uncle of Muhammad.
+The Ja'alin trace their lineage to Abbas, uncle of Muhammad.
+According to the Royal Anthropological Institute of Great Britain and Ireland in 1888, the name Ja'alin does not seem to be derived from any founder of a tribe, but rather from the root Ja'al, an Arabic word meaning "to put" or "to stay", and in this sense it is those who settle.
+Various researchers have suggested that the Ja'alin are Arabized Nubians.
+A few 19th-century travellers claimed that Nubian was still spoken among them.